What We Do

 NADAbase

 NADAbase is a comprehensive system for client data collection and reporting, including outcomes data.
-NADA provides the database free to members for the National Minimum Data Set and NSW Minimum Data Set for Alcohol and Other Drug Treatment Services (N/MDS) and Client Outcomes Measurement System (COMS).
+NADA provides the database free to members for the National Minimum Data Set and NSW Minimum Data Set for Alcohol and Other Drug Treatment Services (N/MDS) and Client Outcomes Measures (COMs).

 Who collects the data?
 All NADAbase data is collected by staff from our NGO member services.
 Our members use NADAbase data for recording client data, quality improvement, evaluation, research and much more.